- Apply Now

 The MA program offers small graduate seminars (12-15 students) and close mentoring, encouraging students to develop projects directly related to their professional interests.
 Independent studies, mentored teaching, and thesis projects offer opportunities for one-on-one interactions.

 Our three concentrations allow students maximum flexibility, providing a core of required courses with room for electives in other concentrations.
 Courses offer insight into the latest thinking about pedagogy, literature, creative and professional writing and are taught by faculty who publish in a wide variety of fields.

-Students may shape their own curriculum by proposing independent study classes to match their interests and may participate in summer study abroad programs in England and South Africa.
-Check out current course offerings here.
+Students may shape their own curriculum by proposing independent study projects to match their interests, take coursework from other disciplines, complete an internship, or participate in a summer study abroad program.

 We offer a substantial number of graduate assistantships, which offer a monthly stipend and tuition waiver.
 Graduate assistants work in the Writing Center and may apply to teach a writing class in their second year; they may also assist professors with research or editorial work.

 Creative writers work with well-published, well-connected writers of poetry, fiction, drama, and creative nonfiction; participate in readings, writing contests, and digital story-telling projects; interact frequently with visiting writers; and get involved with two literary magazines associated with EIU: Bluestem and The Vehicle.